shahbazibnafzal/artificial-intelligence/0_Data_Preprocessing/README.md

 import matplotlib.pyplot as plt # Used to plot charts for data vizualization.
 ```

-### Importing the dataset and defining the dependent and independant variables
+### Importing the dataset and defining the dependant and independant variables

 ```python
 dataset = pd.read_csv("Data.csv") # Reading the csv file with pandas and storing it as a dataframe